Little Onn

 Little Onn is a hamlet in Staffordshire, England located in open countryside 1 mi north of Wheaton Aston.

 It is the location of the former Second World War airfield RAF Wheaton Aston, a training school - one of the busiest in the country - that operated between 1941 and 1947.
 Since being abandoned the airfield has become a pig farm but many of the original buildings remain.

+The Little Onn estate was held from the 17th century by the Earls of Bradford and their descendents, until it was sold in 1818 to the Crockett family.
+Little Onn Hall is a large 19th century country house, formerly the home of the Ashton family.

+The Shropshire Union Canal Main Line passes through Little Onn.